 Surcharges for temporary visitors

-Non-EEA citizens coming to the UK on a temporary stay that lasts longer than six months will need to pay an immigration health surcharge when applying for their visa.
-For students and their dependants, this charge is £150 per person per year, while this figure increases to £200 per person per year for everyone else.
+Non-EEA citizens coming to the UK longer than six months must pay an immigration health surcharge when applying for their visa.
+For students and their dependents, this charge is £150 per person per year; this figure increases to £200 per person per year for everyone else.
 If you’ve paid the charge and your visa lasts for more than six months, you’ll be able to access National Health Service treatment on the same basis as everyone else.

 The NHS covers medical advice from GPs and GP services such as blood tests, as well as medical treatment in an NHS hospital (both emergency and non-emergency).
 For a full range of treatments covered by the NHS, you can check out the Q&A section of the NHS website.